You found a Pelosi comment that you printed to me on the Supreme Court decision?

 They call this George Bush's war on terrorism.

-I mentioned Andy McCarthy had a piece at National Review Online, and he wrote this piece uh before the decision of the Supreme Court came out to this when he said make no mistake, if this happens, and it did, the decision today, the Supreme Court will have dictated that we now have a treaty with Al Qaeda, which no president, no Senate, and no vote of the American people would ever countenance.
+I mentioned Andy McCarthy had a piece at National Review Online, and he wrote this piece before the decision of the Supreme Court came out today, when he said, make no mistake, if this happens, and it did, the decision today, the Supreme Court will have dictated that we now have a treaty with al-Qaeda, which no president, no Senate, and no vote of the American people would ever countenance.

 And that's a pretty good way of putting this.